Religion in South Ossetia: Traditional religion and neo-paganism

 Ossetian ethnic religion, most commonly known as Uatsdin, is present in South Ossetia.
 Uatsdin is nature-oriented and polytheistic; the creator god is Xucau, head of a pantheon of deities reflecting Iranian and Christian influence.
 Richard Foltz connects the Ossetian religion to that of the ancient Scythians.
 The Ossetians, being an Iranian people, inherited and preserved many aspects of ancient Iranian religion; when the Alans came under Byzantine and Georgian influence, they accepted Christianity but the population remained largely pagan.
 During the Mongol period, the Alans, later the Ossetians, lost contact with the church as they retreated into the mountains.
 They reverted almost entirely to paganism, with only superficial aspects of Christianity remaining, such as the dedication of shrines to Christian saints.
 In the 1980s, leading up to the fall of the Soviet Union, many constituent peoples of the state attempted to build new identities, including the Ossetians.
 Many of the Ossetian nationalists aimed at reviving a more authentic, pre-Christian religion.
-In the early 1990s, a group of nationalist intellectuals formed the Styr Nykhas ("Great Council"), which leads the revival movement, in an effort to organize Ossetian tradition along the lines of other neopagan groups.
+In the early 1990s, a group of nationalist intellectuals formed the Styr Nykhas ("Great Council"), which led the revival movement, in an effort to organize Ossetian tradition along the lines of other neopagan groups.
 Due to the fluidity of Ossetian popular religion and the prevalence of syncretism with pre-Christian tradition, Uatsdin has drawn criticism from Christian and Muslim leaders in Ossetia, and even attempts to ban Uatsdin literature by the Russian Orthodox Church.

 One major annual ritual in South Ossetia takes place at the Usanet dzuar shrine; in the spring, thousands of pilgrims travel to the mountaintop shrine to leave offerings to Æfsati, the god of the hunt.
 The ceremony commemorates a legend that in previous eras, a deer would sacrifice itself atop the mountain, but the deer stopped coming when the people began to disregard tradition.
 The ruined stone shrine may be a medieval Christian church.
 The Khetag grove near Alagir in North Ossetia has served as a site for pan-Ossetian rituals since the early 1990s, and is considered one of the most important Ossetian shrines.